Table of Contents

 We explored getting to know your customer earlier in this article.
 That process should never stop!

-You should also keep up with changes in technology to ensure you are always providing the most optimal experience available.
+You should also keep up with technological changes to ensure you always provide the most optimal experience.

 By always keeping the customer at the forefront of your mind and committing to continual learning, you can ensure that your business consistently delivers excellent customer service that keeps people coming back for more.